nickrusso42518/homelab/README.md

 First, install the required Python packages.
 I'd recommend using Python 3.10 or newer, but Python 3.7 will likely also work: `pip install -r requirements.txt`

+You can also use `pip install -r requirements.freeze.txt` to exactly match my versions, but you may miss out on package updates.

 This is a "some assembly required" project.
 Next, create `config.json` and populate it with your connectivity parameters.
 An example is included in the `samples/` directory.
 This project assumes that all of your lab devices share